 Fellow of the Royal Society of Canada

+Janet was recently appointed Officer of the Order of Canada (2017) and received the Pickering Award for Outstanding Contribution to Developmental Psychology in Canada (2017).
+She was the first UBC Professor to receive the Gold Medal Impact Award (2015) from the Social Sciences and Humanities Research Council (SSHRC), their highest distinction, given to individuals whose sustained leadership, dedication, and originality of thought have inspired colleagues and students alike.
 The University has recognized Janet’s accomplishments and achievements with the University Killam Professorship (2016), Jacob Biely Research Prize (2007), Killam Research Prize (1991), and Alumni Prize for Research in the Social Sciences (1990).
-Just recently, Janet received the Pickering Award for Outstanding Contribution to Developmental Psychology in Canada (2017).
-She was the first UBC Professor to receive the Gold Medal Impact Award (2015) from the Social Sciences and Humanities Research Council (SSHRC), their highest distinction, given to individuals whose sustained leadership, dedication, and originality of thought have inspired colleagues and students alike.
 Janet has also been awarded several prominent fellowships, including the Royal Society of Canada and the American Association for the Advancement of Science.
-In 2014 she became Fellow of the American Academy for Arts and Sciences, a prestigious academy that champions scholarship and civil dialogue, and has only one other Canadian, Endel Tulving, as a Fellow in her category.
+In 2014, she became Fellow of the American Academy for Arts and Sciences, a prestigious academy that champions scholarship and civil dialogue, and has only one other Canadian, Endel Tulving, as a Fellow in her category.

 For a full list of Dr. Werker’s publications and accomplishments, please follow the Curriculum Vitae link given above.